smart-edge-open/edgeapps/applications/smart-city-app/README.md

     make
     ```

     > **NOTE:** OpenNESS Docker registry is deployed on the controller node.
-To push the Smart City docker images to the registry, the OpenNESS Controller node IP address should be substituted in the place of `<controller-node-ip>`.
+To push the Smart City docker images to the registry, the OpenNESS Controller node IP address should be substituted in place of `<controller-node-ip>`.

-1. Execute the `pre-install.sh` script to generate, self-sign and create certificates secret
+3. Execute the `pre-install.sh` script to generate, self-sign and create certificates secret

     ```shell
     ./pre-install.sh
     ```

-2. Install the application using the Helm chart
+4. Install the application using the Helm chart

     ```shell
     helm install smart-city-app Smart-City-Sample/deployment/kubernetes/helm/smtc
     ```

-3. From a web browser, launch the Smart City web UI at URL `https://<controller-node-ip>/`
+5. From a web browser, launch the Smart City web UI at URL `https://<controller-node-ip>/`

 ## Deploying the Smart City Application with VCAC-A